How to Evaluate GenAI Use Case Feasibility Before You Build

 Most GenAI use cases should not be built

 The pressure to “do something with GenAI” produces a pipeline of use case proposals that ranges from transformative to absurd.
-A customer service chatbot that reduces ticket volume by 40% — transformative, if the knowledge base is structured and the error tolerance is appropriate.
+A customer service chatbot that reduces ticket volume by 40% (an aggregate vendor claim, directionally useful but not an operational benchmark) — transformative, if the knowledge base is structured and the error tolerance is appropriate.
 An AI that generates legally binding contracts without human review — absurd, given current model reliability and hallucination rates.
 Most proposed use cases fall between these extremes, and the feasibility of each one depends on specific, assessable factors that are identifiable before any code is written.

 The expensive mistake is not building the wrong thing — it is building the wrong thing for three months before discovering it is the wrong thing.
 A structured feasibility assessment at the start prevents that waste.